How many IP addresses are available?

 How do I pay?

-The initial month's service and any setup fees should be paid by paypal, cheque or bank transfer, and ongoing costs will be paid by standing order, paypal, cheque or bank transfer.
+The initial month's service and any setup fees should be paid by cheque or bank transfer, and ongoing costs will be paid by cheque, standing order or bank transfer.
 Invoices will be issued every month both for the standard and any variables charges (bandwidth for instance).

 Will I have root access to my server?